Skip to main content Skip to footer

 Back to all articles

-What is a CD and How Does it Work?
+What is a CD and Is it a Good Investment

 Are certificates of deposit worth it?
 Here we explain CDs and how a TDECU Certificate of Deposit may be a good, low-risk financial product to help you reach your financial goals.

-What is a CD and How Does it Work?
+What is a CD and Is it a Good Investment

 When you think of using a financial institution to secure your money, you likely focus on setting up a savings or checking account.
 Did you know there is another kind of bank account that can guarantee your money will grow with no risk to you?
 Certificates of deposit from a credit union or bank are hidden gems that may be just what you need to grow your personal finances.